 Practical information: Eiffel Tower is open daily from morning to late evening.
 It’s best to reserve your tickets in advance – they are timed and so you won’t have to wait long.
 The tickets on the official website are cheaper than anywhere else, but they are timed and non-refundable, so be sure that you are on time.

 Good to know: You’ll have to decide in advance whether you want to visit all the levels of the Eiffel Tower including the summit, or just the first two floors.
 The tickets to the summit are more expensive and the timed-entry summit tickets usually sell out days (if not weeks) in advance.

 If you get the tickets for the 2nd floor, you cannot ‘upgrade’ them anymore.
 I find that the 2nd floor is still worth it, so don’t stress too much if the summit tickets are sold out.
 As mentioned, the views are actually better here than from the top; it’s just a different experience.

-TIP: Even if certain tickets are not available on the official site, they always have walk-in tickets too.
-In that case, you’ll just have to queue longer.
-Alternatively, you can also buy Eiffel Tower tickets on GetYourGuide or on Tiqets.
+TIP: Even if certain tickets are not available on the official site, they always have some walk-in tickets too (but you’ll waste hours queuing).
+In that case, we recommend getting the Eiffel Tower tickets online in advance on GetYourGuide or on Tiqets.
 Most of the time, they have tickets even if the official ones are sold out and they usually allow free cancelation up to 24 hours in advance.